 The recent Silicon Valley Bank collapse has reminded businesses of the importance of diversifying funding sources, including credit and lending options.
-SVB has been a major player in the technology and startup financing space since 1983, providing finance and other services to some of the world's most up-and-coming technology companies.
+SVB had been a major player in the technology and startup financing space since 1983, providing finance and other services to some of the world's most up and coming technology companies.

 While initially, SVB's demise spread panic through the scaleup community amid concerns of multiple tech company closures, by the end of the weekend, government and financial bodies in the US and UK had found resolutions.

 In the United Kingdom, HSBC bought the UK subsidiary of SVB.
 At the same time, in the US, "The Fed, the Treasury, and the FDIC confirmed that all depositors' money [was] safe and set up a new lending program.”